pasgabriele/lora-weather-station/External module/README.md

 All weather data coming from sensors are processed by the External module, inserted in json string (for example `{"temp":27.23, "humi":62.05, "pres":1013.25}`) and sended, via LoRa wireless communication (433Mhz), to the Gateway.

-The External module is fully self powered via 2 li-on 18650 batteries and a solar panel charger.
+The External module is fully self powered via 2 li-ion 18650 batteries and a solar panel charger.
 To optimize the batteries life, the External module has been projected to work as following:

 - to read sensors values
 - to compone the json string